JohN100x1/Recursive-Descent-Parser/README.md

 [![Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This is a recursive descent parser that can handle simple IF statements.
+The process has roughly 4 main stages: lexing a string into a list of `TerminalSymbol` objects, parsing this list into a nested tree of `NonterminalSymbol` and `TerminalSymbol` objects, reducing this tree into a `Representable` object tree, and executing this `Representable` tree to return a list of outputs.

 Here is the base grammar.
 Regex definitions for all literals can be found in `terminals.py`.
 ```bnf
 <BlockSymbol> =